Health Insurance Denials

 • Completing all forms required by your health insurer, making sure you include any necessary information;

-• Your name, phone number, claim number, health insurance ID number, and the name of your representative, if you’ve appointed one.
+• Your name, phone number, claim number, health insurance ID number, and the name of your representative, if you’ve appointed one;

-• A list of the specific items and/or services for which you’re requesting a redetermination and dates of service.
+• A list of the specific items and/or services for which you’re requesting a redetermination and dates of service;

-• Copies of any relevant or confirmatory parts of your Explanation of Benefits/Evidence of Coverage.
+• Copies of any relevant or confirmatory parts of your Explanation of Benefits/Evidence of Coverage;

-• A written explanation of why you think the items and/or services should be covered, including details about your condition and how it is managed.
+• A written explanation of why you think the items and/or services should be covered, including details about your condition and how it is managed;

-• A statement of medical need from your healthcare providers, including documentation of any attempts to treat you using approved methods.
+• A statement of medical need from your healthcare providers, including documentation of any attempts to treat you using approved methods;

 • Your signature and the signature of your representative (if you appointed one).

-• A copy of any letter or form you’re required to sign if you want to have your healthcare provider or anyone else file your appeal for you; and
+• A copy of any letter or form you’re required to sign.
+If you want to have your healthcare provider or anyone else file your appeal for you; and

 • Notes and dates from any phone conversations you had with your insurance company or your doctor relating to your appeal.